playon/secure-media-delivery-at-the-edge-on-aws/SDK_TEST_RESULTS.md

 # Secure Media Delivery SDK Test Results

 ## Overview
-All 6 programming language SDKs have been validated and tested for the Secure Media Delivery at the Edge solution.
+4 programming language SDKs have been validated and tested for the Secure Media Delivery at the Edge solution.

 ## Test Environment
 - **Date**: November 3, 2025